digime/digime-sdk-nodejs/README.md

 `last`
 Type: string
 You can set a dynamic time range based on the current date.
-The string is in the format of "<value><unit>" For units we currently accept:
+The string is in the format of "{value}{unit}" For units we currently accept:

 'd' - day
 'm' - month
 'y' - year

 For example to return data for the last six months : "6m"